 Wellness Together Canada

 - Wellness Together Canada was created in response to an unprecedented rise in mental health and substance use concerns due to the COVID-19 pandemic.
-Their mission is to provide high-quality resources for all Canadians; from substance use support for older adults, to grief and loss counselling for youth, their partners are prepared to help whatever the need.
+Their mission is to provide high-quality resources for all Canadians; from substance use support for older adults, to grief and loss counselling for youth.

 - Immediate Crisis Support: text WELLNESS to 741741